 The key to attracting commercial buyers and getting them to contact your dealership is to optimize your website in a way that makes it easy for them to find the work truck or van that meets their specific requirements.
 And once you deliver this experience to them, you have them!

 What's important to a commercial buyer is much different from a retail buyer, which affects the way they shop online.

 When a retail buyer shops for a vehicle online, they're faced with a lot of choices, from makes and models to colors and upholstery.
 While budget and lifestyle play an important role, their preferences in a new vehicle are largely based on emotion.
 Consumer research has identified how a dealer can optimize their site for retail buyers, and most dealerships do a good job of this.

 When a commercial buyer searches for a work truck or van online, emotion is not the deciding factor.
 Their business defines what specifications they need in a vehicle, and without the right vehicle, they can't do their job or generate revenue.

 Dealerships that understand these differences and deliver the specific requirements of the commercial buyer, in the most efficient manner, are the ones they go back to again and again.
 Is that your dealership?

 There are very technical specifications for both the chassis and the upfit that the commercial buyer needs met.
-A buyer needs to know the make, model, drive train, cab type, fuel type, cab to axle, GVWR, body type, body length, body width, door width/height, inside dimensions, and more to make the right decision.
+A buyer needs to know the make, model, drive train, cab type, fuel type, cab to axle, GVWR, body type, body length, body width, door width/height, inside dimensions, roof height and more to make the right decision.

 When a dealer's site doesn't properly list the vehicle specifications, it can take a buyer a long time to figure out if the vehicle they're looking at is what they need.
 Without enough information, a commercial buyer will not make a purchase.
 They’ll continue shopping on another website, hoping to find a dealership that offers the right information they need to make a decision.